-Also, I'd recommend looking into going to Israel too if you end up going to Turkey! almost 11 years ago
+Also, I'd recommend looking into going to Israel too if you end up going to Turkey! about 11 years ago

 I have not been to Morocco but I have travelled and lived in Turkey so this would get my vote.
 The country is so diverse and there are so many different options.